kestra-io/docs/docs/developer-guide/inputs/README.md

 ---
 # Inputs

-Kestra's flow can be parametrized using inputs.
+Kestra's flow can be parameterized using inputs.
 Inputs will be available in variable context and can be used during the whole flow, in order to customize it depending on inputs.

-A good example is you need to have an identifier (ex: storeId, paymentId) in order to change save path for the uploaded files.
+A good example is when an identifier is needed (ex: storeId, paymentId) in order to change the save path for the uploaded files.

 ## Declaring inputs

-You can declare as many inputs for any flow.
+You can declare as many inputs as necessary for any flow.
 Input can be **required** or **not**.
-If the input are required, the flow couldn't start if the input are not provide during the creation of the execution.
+If the input is required, the flow cannot start if the input is not provided during the creation of the execution.
-Also, every input will be parsed during the creation of the execution and any invalid inputs will refuse to create the execution.
+Also, every input will be parsed during the creation of the execution and any invalid inputs will cause a refusal to create the execution.

 ::: warning
 If the execution is **not created** due to invalid or missing inputs, no execution will be found on the executions list.